carhubcentralts-hue/prosaasil/replit.md

 ## System Design Choices

-AgentLocator employs a production-ready multi-tenant architecture ensuring complete business isolation.
+AgentLocator uses a multi-tenant architecture with complete business isolation.
 It integrates Twilio Media Streams for real-time communication, featuring Hebrew-optimized Voice Activity Detection (VAD) and smart TTS truncation.
 The AI leverages an Agent SDK for tasks like appointment scheduling and lead creation, maintaining conversation memory.
 An Agent Cache System retains agent instances for 30 minutes per business and channel to boost response times and preserve conversation state.
 The system mandates name and phone confirmation during scheduling, utilizing dual input (verbal name, DTMF phone number) for streamlined 4-turn booking flows.
 Channel-aware responses adapt messaging based on the communication channel.
 A DTMF Menu System provides interactive voice navigation for phone calls with structured error handling.
 Agent Validation Guards prevent AI hallucinations by blocking responses that claim bookings or availability without executing corresponding calendar tools.

 Multi-tenant security is paramount, with business identification via `BusinessContactChannel` or `Business.phone_e164`, rejection of unknown phone numbers, and isolated prompts, agents, leads, calls, and messages per business.
 It includes universal warmup for active businesses, handles 401 errors for missing authentication, and implements comprehensive Role-Based Access Control (RBAC).